Skip to content

 Consequences

-• Iolanta will need a discovery layer that can gather visualization candidates from more than one mechanism and load all accepted RDF graphs.
+• Iolanta needs a discovery layer that can gather visualization candidates from more than one mechanism and load all accepted RDF graphs.

 • Discovery and trust policy need to be separate: finding a visualization graph does not imply that Iolanta should prefer it over publisher-controlled, user-configured, or locally installed data.